LukeAI/dockprom/README.md

 sudo systemctl restart docker
 ```

-### test nvidia-docker:
+### Test

-You should see something like this...
+Run the base CUDA docker and check it can see your GPU, you should see something like this...
 ```
 $ docker run --rm --gpus all nvidia/cuda:10.0-base nvidia-smi Unable to find image 'nvidia/cuda:10.0-base' locally